Pregnancy Risk Factors - Vital Information About Risk Factors Which Present During Pregnancy

 There are cases of pregnancy where certain conditions tend to develop along the way thereby putting the baby and the mother’s health at a greater risk.
 Along the course of pregnancy, some pregnant women are exposed to certain substances, drugs, chemicals, infections and radiation which may negatively affect the mother as well as the baby’s health.

-Prescription and OTC Drugs in Pregnant Women
+1. Prescription and OTC (over the counter) drugs in Pregnant Women

 Whether aware or unaware of their pregnancy, some women have taken drugs such as isotretinoin, anticonvulsants, antibiotics, lithium, ACE inhibitors, warfarine and thalidomide which can be harmful to the baby’s health.
 Intake of these drugs actually increases their baby’s risk for birth defects.
 Some drugs work by blocking the activities of the folic acid or folate which play vital roles in preventing the onset of neural tube defects and other birth defects.